kmurph73/ctes_in_my_pg/README.md

 [postgres_ext][1], a great gem, does not support Rails 5 yet.

-Since I only ever use [CTEs][2] from that gem, I thought I'd rip out the code for that and put it in a separate gem to get CTEs working with Rails 5.
+Since I only ever use [CTEs][2] from that gem, I thought I'd rip out the code for that and put it in a separate gem to get CTEs working with Rails & ActiveRecord 5.

 ***All credit goes to [Dan McClain][3] and the postgres_ext contributors*** ...
 I just stole the code

+As of today, it only works with Rails 5 afaik.
+If you want CTE support below that, use the postgres_ext gem.

 [1]: https://github.com/DockYard/postgres_ext
 [2]: https://www.postgresql.org/docs/current/static/queries-with.html